pip-services/pip-services-docs/content/en/python/commons/convert/type_converter.md

 ### Static methods

 #### to_nullable_type
-Converts value into an object type specified by Type Code or returns null when conversion is not possible.
+Converts value into an object type specified by Type Code or returns None when conversion is not possible.

 > `static` to_nullable_type(type: [TypeCode](../../convert/type_code), value: Any): Any

 - **type**: Any - the [TypeCode](../../convert/type_code) for the data type into which 'value' is to be converted.
 - **value**: Any - the value to convert.
-- **returns**: Any - object value of type corresponding to TypeCode, or null when conversion is not supported.
+- **returns**: Any - object value of type corresponding to TypeCode, or None when conversion is not supported.

 #### to_string
 Converts a [TypeCode](../../convert/type_code) into its string name.